 - Mizuyo Yamashita (London, UK) – This ceramicist offers classes in the traditional kintsugi art form in London.

-- Yoko Furuya on Udemy (online) – This kintsugi artist currently offers two courses in kintsugi on the Udemy platform.
-One is free and the other is heavily discounted right now.
+- Yoko Furuya on Udemy (online) – This kintsugi artist currently offers four courses in kintsugi on the Udemy platform.

-- Yoko’s Kintsugi School (online) – These appear to be the same two courses as the ones listed above, but they available through the Teachable platform in case that works better for you.
+- Yoko’s Kintsugi School (online) – These appear to be the same four courses as the ones listed above, but they available through the Teachable platform in case that works better for you.

 Modern kintsugi classes and tutorials